You are free to choose, but you are not free of the consequences of those choices.

 Teaches you to make a decision

-Some folks are terrified of the thought of having to make a decision on their own.
+Some folks are terrified of the thought of having to decide on their own.
 Possibly because they’re afraid of making the wrong choice, or because they’re paralyzed by fear because of the wide plethora of options.

-But everyone will have to reach their own conclusions and make their own selections sooner or later.
+But everyone will have to reach their conclusions and make their own selections sooner or later.
 That’s why it’s best to learn it when you’re still young and highly adaptable.
-This way, you’ll get the maximal benefits for the rest of your life.
+This way, you’ll get the maximum benefits for the rest of your life.

 Every choice you make, whether it’s a good one, or a bad one, will teach you something valuable if you keep an open mind and a humble attitude.